yczhou001/yczhou001.github.io/_pages/about.md

 My research centers on **Machine Learning**, **Natural Language Processing**, and **Vision and Language**.
 The overarching goal of my work is to advance machine intelligence to serve humanity and assist in exploring the world together.
 My research pursuits have involved the analysis, training, medical applications, and forward-looking of Large Language Models.
 Additionally, I am engaged in research on video generation leveraging large language models, aiming to enhance their understanding and generation capabilities within our visual world.

-I am always open to research discussions and collaborations.
+I am always open for research discussions and collaborations.